TPZ-CORE/tpz_police/README.md

 - The ace permission: `tpzcore.all` Gives permissioms to all commands and actions (FOR ALL OFFICIAL PUBLISHED FREE SCRIPTS).
 - The ace permission: `tpzcore.police.all` Gives permissions to all actions or commands ONLY for this script.

+## Features

+- Usable items based on the police job such as handcuffs, handcuff keys and detective kit to find the cause of player death.